torres-federico-e/torres-federico-e/README.md

 ## Hi there! 👋 📈
-I'm **@torres-federico-e** Data engineer with a passion for all things data and some prior experience with machine learning, predictive modeling, and geo data processing.
-I've worked with data projects from every angle building solutions for companies and products.
-I ejoy attention to detail and good data visualizations.
+I'm **@torres-federico-e** currently Ssr.
+Data engineer with a passion for all things data.
+I 've had prior experience with Data Science and machine learning, predictive modeling, and geo data processing.
+However, now I've switched to the data preparation, data and system architecture needed to scale businesses and prepare them in the world of data and analytics.
+I've worked with data projects from every angle possible building solutions for companies and products; from simple SQL analytics, to Pipeline alignment and consolidations, to Tuning Machine Learning Churn models.
+Today I keep deep diving into what I feel is my niche, Data Engineering and Backend.
+I enjoy attention to detail, good work, and clean and clever visualizations.

 ## What I Do ✏️
-As a data engineer, my primary focus is on designing and building scalable data architectures and pipelines that enable efficient and reliable data processing.
-I have experience working with a wide range of data technologies, including **Python, PySpark, Hive SQL, and Hadoop**.
-I'm also familiar with cloud platforms specifically AWS.
+As a Data engineer, my primary focus is designing scalable data pipelines that enable efficient and reliable data processing.
+I have experience working with some important data technologies including **Python, PySpark, Hive SQL, and Hadoop**.
+I've been also working with AWS Cloud lately.

 ## Projects 📝
-Currently diving into open source implementations and app development to contribute to the community and hone my skills.
+Currently diving into personal development projects, some open source collaborations to contribute to the community and hone my skills.

 ## Stack & Skills  📊
-Here are some of the skills I bring to the table:
+Here are some of the skills I've applied over my career and brought to the table:

-- SQL-based data querying and ETL with Hive SQL
-- Scalable data processing with Hadoop and PySpark for ETL
+- ETLS and Scalable data processing with Hadoop and PySpark ecosystem
-- Data visualization tools like Power-Bi, Tableau, Microstrategy.
+- SQL based pipelien transformations with Hadoop Hive SQL for internal processing

+- Geographic analytics based on Gis Systems and Hadoop
+- Statistical analysis
-- Geo data processing analysis and statistics
+- Testing and automation based on statistics and deviations
-- Machine learning model building notions and assesment
+- Machine learning modeling and assesment
+- Python Data visualization with; Matplotlib, Seaborn, Plotly
-- Data visualization with Python libraries like Matplotlib and Seaborn
+- Bussiness Intelligence Data visualization with; Power-Bi, Tableau, Microstrategy.
 - Cloud platform knowledge: AWS

 ![AWS](https://img.shields.io/badge/aws-232D2C?&logo=amazonaws&logoColor=FFB71B)